 To properly understand the cost of creating a solid eCommerce site, you will have a lot to keep in mind.
 First of all, it will depend on just how complicated the eCommerce platform might be.
 Thus, the costs will vary depending on whether you want solutions based on the industry, ERP systems, or solutions based on software as a service (SaaS).
 So, for example, if you can do it yourself, you are looking at $20-$30 per month.
 So you often look at a $5,000 minimum investment if you lack technical expertise.

 Web design can also affect the costs of your eCommerce website.
 To wit, you should expect an investment of between $1 to $250 to purchase your theme and another $1,000 to $2,000 to make the needed changes and customizations.
-Of course, if you get into a custom design, you are often talking big bucks, anywhere from ten to one hundred grand.
+Of course, if you get into a custom design and add a product configurator to the site, you are often talking big bucks, anywhere from ten to one hundred grand.

 Finally, things such as custom programming offerings such as a website that offers reliable ecommerce web design services and web hosting can make the price rise a bit more.